StephanieWillms/py-sFMAS-ion/README.md

 ## Example #1

-The following exmple describes the direct superposition of two fundamental solitons, generating a multi-frequency state, as discussed in Ch.
-2.2 (see also Fig.2.2 therein) of Ref [].
+The following exmple describes the propagation of a direct superposition of two fundamental solitons, generating a multi-frequency state, as discussed in Ch.
+2.2 (see also Fig.2.2 therein) of Ref [thesis].
+The used fiber is 'WD2017'.

 ```bash
 Pulsetype:sech
 Pulse energy:2.4999999999999998e-06J